• University Institutes

 Certification / Accreditation of the quality system

-The management system of the Spectroscopic Techniques Laboratory has been developed particularly effectively for the ICP-AES, HPLC and GC-SDA areas, where LABTE has implemented a Quality Management System.
-This quality management system is based on the ISO/IEC 17025:2005 standard.
-Likewise, the analysis procedure that we follow for the analysis of the content of metals in lubricating oils (Standard ASTM-D-5185:13) has been accredited by the National Quality Accreditation Entity (ENAC) for some years now ( Accreditation number 380 LE 1467).
-Our management system and analysis procedure are periodically audited in order to maintain our activity within the high quality standards demanded by our clients.
+The Spectroscopic Techniques Laboratory's management system has been particularly effective in the areas of ICP-AES, HPLC, and GC-SDA, where LABTE has implemented a Quality Management System.
+This quality management system is based on the ISO/IEC 17025 standard.
+Likewise, the analytical procedure we follow for the analysis of metal content in lubricating oils (ASTM-D-5185 standard) has been accredited by the National Quality Accreditation Entity (ENAC) for several years (accreditation number 380 LE 1467).
+Our management system and analytical procedure are periodically audited to maintain our activity within the high quality standards demanded by our customers.

 labte2